softdev15/slate/source/index.html.md

 ### *Files/commercialInvoice/lineItem* attributes

+#### Using the lineItem attributes to determine the product code and description
+The attributes extracted from an invoice for each line item (eg. Product code, description, HS Code, Origin and Unit) are available in the attributes `productCode`, `description`, `hsCode`, `originCountryCode`, `unitType`.

+When a line item is successfully matched to a product code from your company’s product code database, the matched values, taken from your product code database, are available in the ‘matched’ attributes (eg. `matchedproductCode`, `matchedDescription`, `matchedHsCode`, `matchedoriginCountryCode`, `matchedUnitType`)

+To determine if a line item was matched, use the productCodeMatched attribute:

+`productCodeMatched=true` - The line item was successfully matched `productCodeMatched=false` - the line item was not matched

 | Attribute                            | Description                               |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------  |
 | files.commercialInvoice.lineItem.id            | The internal ID of the line item.   |